-Compared to conventional fodder production it required less water for hydroponic fodder production.
-Only 3 to 4 liters of water is necessary to grow one kilogram of hydroponic fodder on other for traditional fodder approximate 70- 100liter water required.
+Compared to conventional fodder production, it required less water for hydroponic fodder production.
+Only 3 to 4 liters of water is necessary to grow one kilogram of hydroponic fodder; on the other, for traditional fodder, approximately 70- 100liter water is required.

 4) Easy daily production

-Hydroponic fodder can be produced on a regular basis throughout the year even when low water problem.
+Hydroponic fodder can be produced regularly throughout the year, even when low water problem.

 5) Chemicals or pesticides

 It does not require any chemicals or pesticides to grow